TRIQS/triqs/doc/tutorials/hdf5/tut_ex3.rst

 .. _hdf5_tut_ex3:

-Example 3: Use the dictionary interface of the archive
+Example 3: Using the dictionary interface of the archive
 --------------------------------------------------------------------

 The archive is like a dictionary, persistent on disk.